kjkasi/EasyNetQWiki/Documentation/Introduction.md

-EasyNetQ is a simple to use, opinionated, .NET API for RabbitMQ.
+EasyNetQ is a simple to use, opinionated, .NET API for [[RabbitMQ|http://www.rabbitmq.com/]].

 Doesn’t RabbitMQ already have a .NET client?
 Yes it does.
 You can download the .NET AMQP client library [[here|http://www.rabbitmq.com/dotnet.html]].